 - Transcutaneous electrical nerve stimulation (TENS).
 This therapy uses low-level electrical currents to provide pain relief by relaxing your jaw joint and facial muscles.
 It can be done at the dentist's office or at home.

 Talk to your dentist about these treatments for TMD and which are right for you.
-Schedule a consultation at American Family Dentistry Mountain Grove (South Knoxville); call us at 865-240-2091.
+Schedule a consultation at American Family Dentistry - Mountain Grove; call us at 865-240-2091.